gsingers/garmin_golf/README.md

 Under the `src/google_sheets` directory are scripts and HTML files that can be used via the Google Sheets Apps Script function to automatically import your CSV data as generated above from a selected Google Drive folder and import it into your current Spreadsheet, *assuming* your spreadsheet is set up a specific way.

-## Installing the Google Sheets Apps Script
+### Installing the Google Sheets Apps Script

 Note: this is not a Google Apps Script tutorial.
 See https://developers.google.com/apps-script?hl=en for details on getting started and understanding Google Apps Script.

 1. Create a new Google Spreadsheet.
 (If you are using Google Chroome and are logged in as a Google user, you can simply type `sheets.new` in the Chrom URL window)
 1. Create 6 sheets by hitting the "little plus button" in the lower right corner of your Spreadsheet or choosing `Insert->Sheet` six (6) times
-1. Name the sheets: Scorecards, Hole by Hole, Raw Shot Data Row Order, Raw Shot Data Column Order, Gear
+1. Name the sheets: Scorecards, Hole by Hole, Raw Shot Data Row Order, Raw Shot Data Column Order, Gear, Last 10 Rounds Stats, Last 10 Rounds Drive, Last 10 Rounds Approach, Last 10 Rounds Chip, Last 10 Rounds Putt

         As an aside, I also create an `Analysis` sheet where I plug in all my analysis formulas and dashboards